mbaumer/us_hep_funding/docs/_states/TN.md

 # TN -- Sen. Lamar Alexander (R) and  Sen. Bob Corker (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  23  HEP grants, totalling  $4,997,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+23 HEP grants, totalling $4,997,000.00

                                     Amount ($)
 Institution
 University of Tennessee                2279000